johnman/openfin-onclose-customlogic/README.md

       specific and doesn't have to clear data (it could be some other on close logic).

+The codesandbox can be found here: https://codesandbox.io/s/openfin-onclose-customlogic-9onyq

+Or you can go direct to the url if you just want to launch instead of looking at the code: https://9onyq.csb.app/

 Some things you will need to update if you want to run your own copy or if you have forked this from codesandbox:

 In config/app.platform.fin.json, config/app.window.fin.json update: